'Don't Put Off Seeing Your Doctor'

 - If, of course, you consider you might be suffering with COVID-19 symptoms then you should use the NHS 111 online facility - CLICK HERE.

 As your PPG, therefore, can we reassure everyone that our Tattenhall and Farndon Doctors and Nurses are working daily.
 Not only are they available for telephone appointments, they will see patients if they consider it necessary and our Surgeries are now able to receive photographs too.
-We do not want to be in a position when the lockdown rules are relaxed, that we are overwhelmed at either Surgery or, indeed, at A&E.

 We know that many of you are using Patient Access for repeat prescriptions and that these are then sent directly to your pharmacy of choice.
 However, if you need help in signing up for Patient Access or if you need some help with repeat prescriptions, then please do not hesitate to contact the Surgeries.